 Here are some things bankers will look at:

-Any “of the above will likely result in you being flagged as a potentially high-risk applicant to the bank.
+Any of the above will likely result in you getting a red flag on your application as a potentially high-risk applicant to the bank.
 And most of the time, unless you approach the application strategically, high-risk applicants do not get bank accounts open.

 But that’s for another article.
 We run through the Unlucky Passport Club in another article and talk about the options that you have available to overcome such challenges.

-These are the nations that are known for stability, rule of law, and have developed economies, established financial sectors, and are generally respected around the world.
+These are the nations that are known for stability, rule of law, and strong economies.
+They tend to have strong financial sectors and are generally favored around the world.
 This respect can come from economic or political stability, the financial health of the country or its citizens.

-Many former British colonies, current British dominions, and British overseas territories carry a level of clout that cannot be ignored when it comes to account opening.
+Many former British colonies, current British dominions, and British overseas territories carry a level of clout when it comes to account opening.

 Here are the Commonwealth countries that fall into the Lucky Passport Club:

-Still, there are some British overseas territories and protectorates in the Caribbean that are viewed less favorably and high-risk due to their propensity for corruption and illegal activities.
+Still, there are some British overseas territories and protectorates in the Caribbean that are more high-risk than others.
+This is due to their propensity for corruption and illegal activities.

 Asia is home to many different countries at different stages of development and with different levels of financial clout.
-The most reputable jurisdictions here tend to be ones that are highly developed and integrated into the global economy, or have reputable financial sectors.
+The most reputable jurisdictions here are developed and part of the global economy.